 We celebrate the sea every day, but today more than ever it must be a moment of reflection, to be shared even with the little ones to whom we must not preclude the enjoyment, today and in the years to come, of the beauty and charm of our planet and of our seas.
-For this reason we have established a contest for kids, that can also be shared with adults, created in in collaboration with Luna Rossa Prada Pirelli team.
+For this reason we have established in June 2020 a contest for kids created in in collaboration with Luna Rossa Prada Pirelli team.

-#LifeBelowLunaRossa is the title of the contest, inspired by “Life Below Water”, the 14th of seventeen sustainable development goals, established by UNDP (United Nation Development Program).
+#LifeBelowLunaRossa is inspired by “Life Below Water”, the 14th of seventeen sustainable development goals, established by UNDP (United Nation Development Program).

 Here you can download six educational cards created by CNR (Research National Centre), describing six marine species “at risk” or “endangered”, present both in the Mediterranean sea.
 You can refer to them, color and share them on social media using the hashtag #LifeBelowLunaRossa, or send them by email to firstname.lastname@example.org.